Alfa Romeo in motorsport: Grand Prix racing

 Alfa Romeo team: Giuseppe Campari, Prospero Gianferrari (Managing Director of Alfa Romeo), Achille Varzi, Luigi Arcangeli and Tazio Nuvolari.

 In 1923, the automobile designer Vittorio Jano went from FIAT to Alfa, designing the engines that gave Alfa racing success into the late 1930s.
 In 1925, Alfa Romeo triumphed at the first Automobile World Championship in the history of motorsport, winning the European Grand Prix at Spa and the Italian Grand Prix at Monza.

-Engine of Jano's Alfa P3 Type B and its the twin gear driven superchargers.
+Engine of Jano's Alfa P3 Type B and its twin gear-driven superchargers.

 The Alfa Romeo Racing C38, driven by Kimi Räikkönen and Antonio Giovinazzi.

 In 1932, Jano designed the sensational P3 which won its first race driven by Tazio Nuvolari at the Italian Grand Prix, as well as 5 more Grands Prix that year between Nuvolari and Rudolf Caracciola.
 In 1933, Alfa Romeo became insolvent and was transferred to Enzo Ferrari's team Scuderia Ferrari, but the P3 continue to win a variety of races that year, including the Italian and Spanish Grand Prix.

 In 1934, Louis Chiron won the French Grand Prix, but the P3 started to lose its edge while the German Silver Arrows began to dominate.
 However, the P3 still managed to rack up some Grand Prix wins.
 1935 was even tougher as the P3 was simply outclassed by the Silver Arrows, but Tazio Nuvolari gave it one of its most memorable victories by winning the 1935 German Grand Prix at the Nürburgring.